A resource page for the two-volume set of textbooks on

 New Youtube Channel: "all things Quasar Absorption Lines"

-A two-volume set of textbooks on Quasar Absorption Line science and methods
+A resource page for the two-volume set of textbooks on

 Christopher W. Churchill